 Methadone is meant for short-term use; when people use methadone for more extended periods, dependency and addiction are possible.
 Even though methadone is part of addiction treatment, it is still an opioid medication, which means it has a high potential for addiction, especially when someone uses it for a long time.

 The most dangerous long-term methadone side effect is developing a dependence that can escalate to a full-blown addiction.
-Even if someone starts using methadone through a prescription, they can easily find the drug on the streets or through other ways.
-Long-term methadone abuse can lead to:
+Some of these can be life-threatening side effects.
+Even if someone starts using methadone through a prescription, they can easily find the drug on the streets or in other ways.
+While not everyone reports side effects, this intense, long-term methadone abuse can lead to:

 - Nerve damage